Subadditive Theorems in Time-Dependent Environments: Time-Decaying Dependence II

 \section{Time-Decaying Dependence II}

 \lb{S3'}

 In this section we will prove the second claim in Theorem \ref{T.1.2}, as well as the corresponding integer-valued claim.

-\begin{proof}[Proof of the second claim in Theorem \ref{T.1.2}] Similarly to the proof of the first claim in Theorem \ref{T.1.2}, this claim again follows from the corresponding integer-valued claim.
-Hence, without loss, we can restrict $t$ to $\bbN_0$ and assume that $X_{m,n}^t$ only takes positive integer values.
+\begin{proof}[Proof of the second claim in Theorem \ref{T.1.2}] Similarly to the proof of the first claim in Theorem \ref{T.1.2}, this again follows from the corresponding integer-valued claim.
+Hence, without loss, we can restrict $t$ to $\bbN_0$ and assume that $X_{m,n}^t$ only takes values in $\bbN_0$.

 The first claim in Theorem \ref{T.1.2} yields \beq\lb{6.2} \lim_{n\to\infty}\frac{X_{0,n}^0}{n} =\lim_{n\to \infty}\frac{\bbE\left[X_{0,n}^{0}\right]}{n}=:\underline{X}\ge 0\qquad\text{ in probability}. \eeq Let us now prove \beq\lb{9.8} \limsup_{n\to\infty}\frac{X_{0,n}^0}{n} \leq\underline{X} \qquad\text{ almost surely.} \eeq